Tennis Legends: Arthur Ashe - A legendary pioneer for racial equality and the fight against AIDS

 The stadium at the US Open named after the legendary American.

 Ashe eventually revealed to the public he'd been diagnosed as HIV Positive.
-He quickly founded the Arthur Ashe Foundation for the defeat of Aids.
+He quickly founded the Arthur Ashe Foundation for the defeat of AIDS.
 He wanted to raise awareness of the illness and debunk myths surrounding it.
 Two months prior to his death, Ashe also established the Arthur Ashe Institute for Urban Health.
 It was introduced to improve defective healthcare delivery.
-He went onto be named Sports Illustrated Sportsman often Year.
+He went on to be named Sports Illustrated's Sportsman of the Year.

 Ashe married photographer and graphic artist Jeanne Moutoussammy in 1977.
-Their ceremony was officiated by Andrew Young, then the US Ambassador for the United Nations.
-The couple would go on to adopt a daughter, in 1986, who they named Camera.
+Their ceremony was officiated by Andrew Young, then the US Ambassador to the United Nations.
+The couple would go on to adopt a daughter in 1986, whom they named Camera.

-Ashe survived a heart attack when 39.
+Ashe survived a heart attack at the age of 39.
 His family had a history of heart issues.
 His mother died at 27 when already experiencing cardiovascular issues.
-Ashes's dad suffered two heart attacks.
-Having gone public with his condition of HIV in 1992, triggered by pre-empting USA Today revealing it without his consent, with much criticism of Ashe being forced to reveal his condition.
+Ashe's father suffered two heart attacks.
+While the family kept the diagnosis private for several years, Ashe went public with his HIV condition in 1992, triggered by pre-empting USA Today revealing it without his consent, with much criticism of Ashe being forced to reveal his condition.

 Rightfully, Ashe has been honoured in several ways.
 Sporting awards included the 1975 BBC Sports Personality of the Year and a number of ATP awards.
 He was inducted into the ITF Hall of Fame in 1985.
 A sports Emmy came his way for his documentary A Hard Road To Glory.
-An honorary doctorate was bestowed upon him 1991, from the College of William and Mary in Virginia.
+An honorary doctorate was bestowed upon him in 1991 from the College of William and Mary in Virginia.
 In 1993, the ATP recognised his passing by creating the Arthur Ashe Humanitarian Award.
-Three years later a statue was erected of Ashe on Monument Avenue.
-Later that year the USTA renamed the main centre court at the US Open after Ashe.
-More recently in 2019, Arthur Ashe had a boulevard named after him in Virginia.
+Three years later, a statue of Ashe was erected on Monument Avenue.
+Later that year, the USTA renamed the main centre court at the US Open after Ashe - the Arthur Ashe Stadium.
+More recently, in 2019, Arthur Ashe had a boulevard named after him in Virginia.
 A vast number of honours underlining the impact of a man, like Billie Jean King, left a legacy that transcended tennis.

 claps 0visitors 0